mrossini-ethz/parseq/README.md

 ```
 (and~~ (1 2 (1) (2 3) (4 nil) ...) subexpr-1 subexpr-2 subexpr-3 subexpr-4 subexpr-5 ...)
 ```
-The first argument to `and~~` specifies how may times a subexpression is allowed to be repeated in the unordered sequence.
+The first argument to `and~~` specifies how may times each subexpression is allowed to be repeated.
 In this example, the first subexpression is required exactly once, the second one exactly twice, the third zero times or once (`(N)` is short for `(0 N)`), the fourth between 2 and 3 times and the fifth at least 4 times.
 The result is a list of lists:
 The list is ordered in the same way that subexpressions are given in the rule definition.